Section 7 of the National Labor Relations Act

 - Read and distribute union literature and discuss union matters (as long as you do this in non-work areas during non-work times, such as during breaks or lunch hours);

-- Wear union buttons, t-shirts, stickers, hats, or other items on the job;
+- Wear union buttons, t-shirts, stickers, hats on the job;

 - Sign a card asking your employer to recognize and bargain with your union;